 - 19. The final set of Design Principles considered appropriate to this ACP was submitted to the CAA in the Stage 1 section of the Multi-Gateway Document and subsequently published on the CAA website. - 20.
-Due to the simple nature of the proposal, NATS submitted the material for all the Gateways at once as a single "Multi-Gateway" Document.
+Due to the simple nature of the proposal and the lack of any material safety, operational, environmental or economic impact, CAA agreed that NATS could submit the material for all three Assessment Gateways at once as a single "Multi-Gateway" Document.
+NATS submitted version 1.0 of this document on 11 January 2019, also including an indicative version of the material expected to be in the ACP itself.